Jmueller87/learningpython/README.md

 # learningpython

 # I am a self-taught beginner coder who is learning Python.
-# This repository is a collection of little projects I have completed, most of which were either
-#assignments or related to assignments from the book Think Python (2nd Edition) by Allen B. Downey.
+This repository is a collection of little projects I have completed, most of which were either assignments, or related to assignments from the book Think Python (2nd Edition) by Allen B. Downey.